-For more information about application profiling tools, see "Performance Analysis Tools" on page A-5.
+For more information about application profiling tools, see Section A.9, "Performance Analysis Tools".

-Minimize Impact of Bottlenecks
+3.1.6 Minimize Impact of Bottlenecks

 In this step, you tune your environment to minimize the impact of bottlenecks on your performance objectives.
 It is important to realize that in this step you are minimizing the impact of bottlenecks, not eliminating them.
 Tuning allows you to adjust resources to achieve your performance objectives.
 For the scope of this document, this includes (from most important to least important):